pelican-eggs/eggs/beammp/beammp/README.md

 ## Recommended server settings

-Minimum RAM can be around 2-4 gb, these server run lightly so you can even use older cpus if you would like.
-Disk space should be 10 gb minimum.
+Minimum RAM can be around 2-4 GB, this server runs lightly so you can even use older cpus if you would like.
+Disk space should be 10 GB minimum.

 ## Adding Mods